MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-bell-network-data.md

 - Your organization must consent to allow the Office 365 Import service to access mailbox data in your organization.
 You will need to provide this consent when you create the connector.
 To consent to this request, go to [this page](https://login.microsoftonline.com/common/oauth2/authorize?client_id=570d0bec-d001-4c4e-985e-3ab17fdc3073&response_type=code&redirect_uri=https://portal.azure.com/&nonce=1234&prompt=admin_consent), sign in with the credentials of an Office 365 global admin, and then accept the request.
 You have to complete this step before you can successfully create a Bell Network connector.

 - The user who creates a Bell Network connector must be assigned the Mailbox Import Export role in Exchange Online.
 This is required to add connectors in the **Data connectors** page in the Microsoft 365 compliance center.
 By default, this role isn't assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
-For more information, see the [<span class="underline">Create role groups</span>](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [<span class="underline">Modify role groups</span>](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".
+For more information, see the [Create role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".

 ## Create a Bell Network connector